 Use an Answering Service to Schedule Appointments

-Hire an Assistant: Instead of doing it themselves they bring on a helper to work on their behalf to keep them booked solid and revenue flowing.
+Instead of doing it themselves they bring on a helper to work on their behalf to keep them booked solid and revenue flowing.
 But what if the assistant isn’t working when clients call?
 Then the callers leave a message—maybe.
-Phone tag follows.
+The phone tag follows.
 And the appointment is delayed—if it happens at all.

-Online Programs Fail: As an alternative many have tried web-based scheduling solutions that allow people to schedule an appointment online whenever they want, 24/7.
+As an alternative, many have tried web-based scheduling solutions that allow people to schedule an appointment online whenever they want, 24/7.
 This works for some people in some situations, but it’s not for everyone.
 What happens if customers can’t figure out how to use the program?
 What if they use it wrong, perhaps double-booking, overbooking, or under-booking?
 What if they have a question and give up in frustration?
 The results are missed opportunities that cannot be reclaimed.

 When it comes to setting appointments, your answering service is your one sure solution to keep your schedule full without you needing to deal with all the usual headaches.